telerik/maui-docs/controls/templatedbutton/overview.md

 # .NET MAUI TemplatedButton Overview

 The Telerik UI for .NET MAUI TemplatedButton represents a button with customizable content.
 Additionally, it enables you to align its content and define custom content by using a template, applying visual states and more.
-For example, you can implement a loading button using the TemplatedButton.

 ![.NET MAUI TemplatedButton Overview](images/templatedbutton-overview.png "TemplatedButton for .NET MAUI")